 If you haven’t already, you should figure out how you’re going to pay for college.
 To help with that decision, consider looking into financial aid options.
 Be sure to submit your FAFSA (even if you don’t think you’ll get anything) and check out scholarship opportunities.
 This is a complicated step, so as always, we’ve broken it down further if you want more information.

-At Illinois, all freshmen need to live on campus, whether that be in one of the university’s residence halls or in housing approved by the university.
-The exception is if you are a squirrel; freshman squirrels are permitted to live on the Quad but should understand that they must find their own food.
+At UIUC, all first-year students need to live on campus, whether that be in one of the university’s residence halls or in housing approved by the university.
+The exception is if you are a squirrel; first-year squirrels are permitted to live on the Quad but should understand that they must find their own food.

 Remember when you were filling out your application and you self-reported all those tests scores and grades?
 Well, now that you’re admitted, we want official versions that we can hang up on our fridges.
 You need to have your scores sent directly to us from the testing agency (such as the ACT or SAT), and your final transcripts sent directly to us from your high school.